segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 While many tools require access to the DOM or cookies, for our Zendesk, Salesforce, and MailChimp destinations, we do not load a native Javascript library!
 Instead data is sent from Segment's servers to the end-tools.
 We aim to expand on this front in the future.

 Only the libraries required for your **enabled** destinations are loaded.
-Whenever an destination is disabled, the custom version of `analytics.js` stops requesting that library.
+Whenever a destination is disabled, the custom version of `analytics.js` stops requesting that library.

 Using `analytics.js` does not offer a _huge_ performance benefit, but it is more performant than installing each of the destinations individually.
 And as more destinations move server-side, you'll receive more performance benefits automatically.